 - Submit proof of their K Award status.

-- Attend the meeting and present a poster during the day/time assigned.
+- Attend the meeting and present a poster or oral session during the day/time assigned.

 CSCTR sponsors a number of travel awards for trainees (student, resident, or fellow) and junior faculty (Instructor or Assistant Professor level) selected to present a poster or abstract at the Midwest Clinical & Translational Research Meeting.
 The award is a subsidy to individuals to aid in offsetting hotel accommodations, travel, registration fees, etc.